Itheum/sdk-mx-data-nft/README.md

 }); // optional params "stream" (stream out data instead of downloading file), "fwdAllHeaders"/"fwdHeaderKeys", "fwdHeaderMapLookup" can be used to pass headers like Authorization to origin Data Stream servers

-// Method 2) OR, you can use a MultiversX Native Auth access token to unlock the data inside the Data NFT without the need for the the signature steps above (A)(B).
+// Method 2) OR, you can use a MultiversX Native Auth access token to unlock the data inside the Data NFT without the need for the signature steps above (A)(B).
 This has a much better UX dataNft.viewDataViaMVXNativeAuth({
   mvxNativeAuthOrigins: "http://localhost:3000", "https://mycoolsite.com"], // same whitelist domains your client app used when generating native auth token
   mvxNativeAuthMaxExpirySeconds: 300, // same expiry seconds your client app used when generating native auth token